-ChanSpacing is the separation between adjacent channels in MHz
+ChanSpacing is the separation between adjacent channels in MHz (phyChannelSpacing).

 Not all designated channels may be available.

 8.1.2.11.2 Channel numbering for LECIM FSK PHY

-The channel center frequency ChanCenterFreq for the LECIM FSK PHY shall be derived as follows:
+When phyCurrentPHYType is FSK, the channel center frequency ChanCenterFreq for the LECIM FSK PHY shall be derived as follows:

 (2) [don’t change equation]

-where ChanSpacing is the separation between adjacent channels in MHz, phyCurrentChannel (9.3) is the current channel number occurring in the range of 0 to TotalNumChan–1, TotalNumChan is the total number of channels for the available frequency band, and ChanCenterFreq0 is the first channel center frequency in MHz.
+where ChanSpacing is the separation between adjacent channels in MHz (phyChannelSpacing), phyCurrentChannel (9.3) is the current channel number occurring in the range of 0 to TotalNumChan–1, TotalNumChan is the total number of channels for the available frequency band, and ChanCenterFreq0 is the first channel center frequency of the band in use (phyLECIMCurrentBand) in MHz.
 The parameters ChanSpacing, TotalNumChan, and ChanCenterFreq0 for different frequency bands, modulation schemes, and channel spacings are specified in Table 68m and Table 68n.